Rejuvenation of Hay & Pasture

 Registered products are not available to control all species and some treatments may be expensive and difficult to apply.
 Several treatments of follow-up may be required for effective control and there is sometimes a risk of damaging or eliminating some desirable plants.
 Herbicide application may only provide a short-term solution as some weeds are indicators of soil pH, fertility or grazing management issues.

 Herbicides can be applied using a regular ground sprayer where ground conditions allow.
-Wick applicators are effective for controlling weeds that are taller than the forage stand and can minimize the amount of herbicide applied which can be a cost saving measure.
+Wick applicators are effective for controlling weeds that are taller than the forage stand and can minimize the amount of herbicide applied which can be a cost-saving measure.

 A number of herbicides are registered for weed control in forage crops.
 Choosing the right herbicide for the job and circumstances is important as some products may require taking the area out of feed production for a period of time.
 Contact a regional agrologist for more information and specific recommendations for usage and application.